 You can set dates, custom statuses, and even conditions (what must be true for the automation to run).

-With Asana, you can either use pre-defined rules from its rules gallery or use their custom builder to create automation recipes from scratch.
+With Asana, you can use pre-defined rules from its rules gallery or its custom builder to create automation recipes from scratch.

 Here are the top processes that you can automate with Asana:

 - Automatically move new tasks to the correct project.

 - Auto-assign work to teammates based on custom field status (type of work).